Michael Harris, public affairs manager for free speech charity Index on Censorship, looks at the latest threats to press freedom.

 Net freedom will come under attack.
 Press freedom is now curtailed due to Strasbourg jurisprudence on privacy.
 What’s complex is the debate over individual privacy is not clear cut.
 Whilst many people would argue that Max Mosley’s private peccadillos are his own personal business, and his alone, few would wish to see those breaking super-injunctions via Twitter found in contempt of Court and jailed.
 As the European Court found, effective sanctions that uphold privacy may be in breach of the fundamental right to freedom of expression.

 Rights are often balanced – the very difficult question for Parliament is how to balance free expression and personal privacy.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.